tiwai/amidi2net/README.md

 After sending the Invitation Request command to the host, a client waits for a certain period, and if there is no reply, it retries to send another Invitation Request command.
-This period is defined via `--invitation-timeout` option, and its default is 100 msec.
+This period is defined via `--invitation-timeout` option, and its default is 1000 msec (1 sec).
+When the client receives an Invitation Reply Pending message, it extends the timeout, as default 10000 msec (10 sec).
+This extended timeout can be specified via `--invitation-pending-timeout` option.
 When the failures reach to the upper limit, client gives up and quits.
 This threshold is defined via `--max-invitation-retry` option and its default is 3.